India edible oil producers fight losing battle against cheap palm oil imports

 “Already our import dependency has gone up from 30 percent to nearly 70 percent in the last few years.
 It will go up further unless we make oilseeds remunerative for farmers by increasing import duty,” he added.

-Massive imports have driven down Indian soybean prices by 20 percent in four months, discouraging farmers from expanding oilseed area.
-But despite this, local soyoil is still 50 percent costlier than imported palm oil.
+Massive imports have driven down Indian soybean prices NSBc1 by 20 percent in four months, discouraging farmers from expanding oilseed area.
+But despite this, local soyoil NSOc1 is still 50 percent costlier than imported palm oil MCAc1.

 “Oilseed cultivation is not profitable.
 There is no guarantee of prices and yield,” said Mukesh Patel, who cultivates soybeans in Dewas, a district in the central Indian state of Madhya Pradesh.
 “Next year I will switch to corn.
 It costs less and gives better returns,” he added.